ChengDHow/BN3101-project/README.md

 ### Functionality (Javascript)
 Stored in the **scripts** folder are the javascript codes that performs the function of the app, including the alarm feature (**`alarm.js`**), image recognition feature and recording of input data into the user-specified google sheet (**`Capture photo from camera.js`** and **`readimage.js`**).

+An open sourced optical character recognition (OCR) software, [Tesseract](https://github.com/tesseract-ocr/tesseract) was used to achieve the image recognition ability of this web app.
+However, its functionality is limited to specific fonts and formats.

 ### Design (CSS)
 The color and formatting of each page are customized to be similar with minor changes to adapt to their respective usages.